mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 The processing time can take up to **3 hours**.
 Learn more on the checks performed during the validation cycle in [this section](#create-message-preset).

-If you edit a preset that was already active:
+If you edit a surface that was already active:

 * Its status remains **[!UICONTROL Active]** while the validation process is in progress.

-* The **[!UICONTROL Recent update]** icon displays next to the name of the preset in the message presets list.
+* The **[!UICONTROL Recent update]** icon displays next to the name of the surface in the message surfaces list.

-* During the validation process, the messages configured using this preset are still using the older version of the preset.
+* During the validation process, the messages configured using this surface are still using the older version of the surface.

 >[!NOTE]
 >
->You cannot modify a message preset while update is in progress.
+>You cannot modify a message surface while update is in progress.
 You can still click its name, but all the fields are greyed out.
 The changes will not be reflected until the update is successful.

 #### Success {#success}

-Once the validation process is successful, the new version of the preset is automatically used in all messages using this preset.
+Once the validation process is successful, the new version of the surface is automatically used in all messages using this surface.
 However, you may have to wait:
 * a few minutes before it is consumed by the unitary messages,
-* until the next batch for the preset to be effective in batch messages.
+* until the next batch for the surface to be effective in batch messages.

 #### Failed {#failed}

-If the validation process fails, the older version of the preset will still be used.
+If the validation process fails, the older version of the surface will still be used.

 Learn more on the possible failure reasons in [this section](#monitor-message-presets).

-Upon update failing, the preset becomes editable again.
+Upon update failing, the surface becomes editable again.
 You can click its name and update the settings that need to be fixed.

-## Deactivate a message preset {#deactivate-preset}
+## Deactivate a message surface {#deactivate-preset}

-To make an **[!UICONTROL Active]** message preset unavailable to create new messages, you can deactivate it.
-However, the published messages using this preset will not be affected and will continue working.
+To make an **[!UICONTROL Active]** message surface unavailable to create new messages, you can deactivate it.
+However, the published messages using this surface will not be affected and will continue working.

 >[!NOTE]
 >
->You cannot deactivate a message preset while an update is processing.
+>You cannot deactivate a message surface while an update is processing.
 You must wait until the update is successful or has failed.
-Learn more on [editing message presets](#edit-message-preset) and on the [update statuses](#update-statuses).
+Learn more on [editing message surfaces](#edit-message-preset) and on the [update statuses](#update-statuses).

-1. Access the message presets list.
+1. Access the message surfaces list.

-1. For the active preset of your choice, click the **[!UICONTROL More actions]** button.
+1. For the active surface of your choice, click the **[!UICONTROL More actions]** button.

 1. Select **[!UICONTROL Deactivate]**.